HeinrichHartmann/HeinrichHartmann.github.io/_posts/2016-11-15-A-Ditigal-Passport-for-Digital-Citizens.md

 ### Strong Identities for Civilized Discussions

-Services like news outlets, social networks, could require user's to log in with the digital passport if they want to publish their comments on their site.
+Services like news outlets, social networks, could require users to log in with the digital passport if they want to publish their comments on their site.
 There is little reason you should allow people to participate in political discussions if they are not willing to